Jiangxuejian/PDFchem/README.md

 Once downloaded, you will need to untar it using the command
 ```
-tar xvzf simulations.tgz
+tar xvzf simulations-hdf5.tgz
 ```

-This will extract four files in which all PDR files will be placed.
-The PDR files are in modern `HDF5` format.
-For more information about the files and how they are strutured, please refer to the [3D-PDR manual](https://uclchem.github.io/3DPDR_manual.pdf).
+This will extract four `HDF5` files in which all PDR files will be placed.
+For more information about the files and how they are structured, please refer to the [3D-PDR manual](https://uclchem.github.io/3DPDR_manual.pdf).

-The folder structure should looks like this:
+The folder structure should look like this:
 ```
 .
-├── PDFchem-mercury.ipynb
+├── PDFchem-ui.ipynb
 ├── README.md
 ├── avpdf.dat
 ├── avpdf_input